 Tune your grinder so it's ready for your next shot:

-If the extraction time was greater than 30s adjust for a finer grind (lower number)
+If the extraction time was less than 30s adjust for a finer grind (lower number)

-If the extraction time was less than 30s adjust for a coarser grind (higher number)
+If the extraction time was greater than 30s adjust for a coarser grind (higher number)

 Remove the PF, knock out the puck, rinse the PF, then put it back onto the machine.